 Stephen Cital: You’re welcome.

 Jim: Yes, Stephen, thank you so much.
 That was fascinating.
-Listeners can learn more about the work you’re doing with all sorts of animals at StephenCital.com.
+Listeners can learn more cat pain management and all the other work you’re doing with all sorts of animals at StephenCital.com.
 That’s S-T-E-P-H-E-N-C-I-T-A-L.com.
 And find many more helpful pet pain management articles, podcasts, and video interviews at Tripawds.com.

 Outro: Until next time on Tripawds Talk Radio.
-Learn more about canine amputation recovery and find the best gear for 3-legged dogs at Tripawds.com.
+Learn more about canine amputation recovery and find the best gear for 3-legged dogs and cats at Tripawds.com.

 [End of Tripawd Cat Pain Management podcast transcript]